AlGepe/OmniSnippets_JS/docs/generalTips/intro.rst

-Omni Calculator's handbook for calculatorians©
+Omni Calculator's handbook for calculatorians ©
 =================================================

 The following handbook aims to **gather all the knowledge** about the tools that calculatorians can use at Omni Calculator.
 We hope this guide will become a precious source of information that you can revisit whenever you have doubts about the calculator's engine, text writing, and any other Omni-related stuff.